 From 1 April 2023 employees on SCP 18 will be paid a supplement on top of their hourly rate to bring their earnings to £10.90 per hour.

 The rate of the living wage supplement is subject to regular review and may be removed or changed at any time.

 The allowances page has information about sick pay, overtime payments, standby payments and more payable allowances.

 Chief Officers in consultation with the Head of People, Technology & Transformation can consider awarding employees, with at least 12 months service, a maximum of 2 additional increments within the relevant salary band for achieving a further level of qualification, which was not held at the time of application for employment and which has a direct relevance to the post.

 Methods and periods of payment

-Job Sizing is conducted for Promoted teaching posts within Children's Services.
-Job Sizing is a national process agreed by SNCT.
+Job Sizing is conducted for promoted teaching posts within Children's Services.
+Job Sizing is a national process agreed by SNCT, applied locally.
 Further information can be found on the SNCT website.

-HR, in conjunction with Children's Services and EIS, have developed the following guidance to support Headteachers/Managers through a Job Sizing process.
+HR, in conjunction with Children's Services and Educational Institute of Scotland (EIS), have developed the following guidance to support Headteachers/Managers through a Job Sizing process.
 This is based around the SNCT guidance and should be referred to prior to initiating a request for Job Sizing.